Updated for 2023-2024

 When you volunteer abroad with a dog shelter, every minute you contribute has an impact.
 In many cases, your efforts are the difference between comfort and suffering for the furry shelter residents.

-For example, through Plan My Gap Year, a top-rated international volunteer organization, you can improve animal welfare in developing countries and help stray dogs find loving homes.
-Through Projects Abroad, a trusted volunteer organization that’s been around since 1992, you can play a critical role in rescuing injured and abandoned dogs in Romania or helping stray animals in Belize find human friends to care for them.
+And through Projects Abroad, a reliable volunteer organization that’s been around since 1992, you can play a critical role in rescuing injured and abandoned dogs in Romania or helping stray animals in Belize find human friends to care for them.

 Motivated yet?
 If you’re ready to serve as a dog rescue volunteer abroad, then begin looking at programs.
 Immerse yourself in another culture while providing critical support to animal welfare with the award-winning organizations listed below.